-Expanding on recent client interest, in addition to traditional redesign consulting I’m now offering two new services: guest creative direction, and remote design editing and production.
+Expanding on recent client interest, in addition to traditional redesign consulting and newsroom training, I’m now offering two new services: guest creative direction, and remote design editing and production.
 These may be of particular benefit to smaller publications, who may need these services but have limited need or budget for full-time staff to take them on.

 OPTION 1: GUEST CREATIVE DIRECTOR